jamesfer/cypher-query-builder/readme.md

 A flexible and intuitive query builder for Neo4j and Cypher.
 Write queries in Javascript just as you would write them in Cypher.

+- Easy to use fluent interface
+- Support for streaming records using RxJS
+- Full Typescript declarations included in package

     let results = await db.matchNode('user', 'User', { active: true })
       .where({ 'user.age': greaterThan(18) })
       .with('user')